Harvey Weinstein Pleads Not Guilty To Rape Charges

 Weinstein, 66, had been expected to plead not guilty and remains free on bail.

-Dozens of women, including famous actresses, have accused Weinstein of persistent sexual misconduct.
+Dozens of women have come forward to accuse Weinstein of persistent sexual misconduct.

 The district attorney in Manhattan filed criminal charges stemming from "forcible sexual acts against two women" in New York.